elastio/bon/README.md

 ## What's Next?

 What you've seen above is the first page of the 📖 [Guide Book](https://bon-rs.com/guide/overview).
-Consider reading the rest of the `Basics` section starting from [the next page](https://bon-rs.com/guide/optional-members) that describes optional/default values handling.
+Consider reading the rest of the `Basics` section.
+Here is [the next page](https://bon-rs.com/guide/optional-members) that describes optional/default values handling.
 Remember, knowledge is power 🐱!

 The [🔍 API Reference](https://bon-rs.com/reference/builder) will help you navigate in the attributes once you feel comfortable with the basics of `bon`.